Let’s check out the main benefits of the L-Carnitine supplement.

 4. L-Carnitine Reduces Fatigue

-This point pertains particularly to patients suffering from some kind of chronic disease that taxes their regular energy levels and brings on disease-related fatigue.
+This point pertains particularly to patients suffering from some chronic disease that taxes their normal energy levels and brings on disease-related fatigue.

 For instance, one study involving terminal cancer patients showed that patients receiving between 250 mg and 300 mg of carnitine three times daily improved fatigue and quality of life.